arrow-kt/arrow-meta/docs/docs/setup.md

 ## Λrrow Meta IDE Plugin

-Arrow Meta IDEA Plugin is compatible with the same versions as [Kotlin Plugin for Intellij IDEA](https://plugins.jetbrains.com/plugin/6954-kotlin).
+Arrow Meta IDE Plugin is compatible with the same versions as [Kotlin Plugin for Intellij IDEA](https://plugins.jetbrains.com/plugin/6954-kotlin).

 ### Λrrow Meta IDE Plugin: installation from a Gradle task